ugoproto/ugo_py_doc/docs/Freeze_the_Code.md

 - It can handle a set of files (such as with the last example).
 - Linux and Mac OS X can read the executable (using Wine).
 - Easy to deploy (download, open, execute).
 Easier than with cx-Freeze, but without the flexibility a `setup.py` file can allow.
-- However, it can generate a single file; a single-click trigger.
+- However, it can generate a single file: dowload, then launch in a single click.

 ## Nuitka (an Overview)